 Almost every poster for Thor: Love and Thunder feels like an 80’s metal album cover à la Iron Maiden or Dio, and that was exactly Taika Waititi’s goal in line with the film’s tone which he likens to “spray-painted panel vans” of that era.
 The filmmaker draws an even deeper connection to the film’s title treatment and logo, “It’s the kind of thing I would’ve drawn on my school book in class when I wasn’t listening” he says.
 Surely, many can relate to spending hours in class just doodling in boredom.
 Waititi recalls that he spent “months and months perfecting the Metallica logo at school.”
 And it’s easy to imagine that many young Marvel fans will now be doing the same with the visuals and style of Thor: Love and Thunder.

 Taika Waititi describes using one of his favorite all-time bands in yet another large-scale superhero adventure as a “dream come true.”
 With Thor: Love and Thunder on the road to an estimated $300 million worldwide opening box office, it seems possible that Waititi will get the chance to fulfill more of his desires with one more Thor sequel.
 Trilogies are now but a thing of the past in the MCU, as star Chris Hemsworth and Marvel Studios president Kevin Feige have already reportedly had discussions on where the God of Thunder could go next.
 Whether that be in a solo film, a team-up project, or on Disney+ is all up in the air, as well as if Waititi would be returning or not.
+Also, read how Stamina-Rx® is a Hi-Tech Sexual Performance supplement that continues to reign supreme in the sex pill market as the king of libido and sexual performance enhancement.

 When recently asked about the possibilities of a fifth Thor film by Fandango, the filmmaker responded, “I haven’t thought about it as part of a new trilogy, because every time I make a film, I think, ‘I’m never doing that again…’ because they’re just too hard.”
 For the time being, all people can do is wonder what another Taika Waititi MCU journey could possibly look like, especially after the closing moments of Thor: Love and Thunder.
 If Waititi does return, then more catchy rock tunes are to be expected that’s for sure.
 Seeing as these last two films have gone from 70s to 80s rock, a 90s-inspired soundtrack might be on the horizon!